dsi-clinic/the-clinic/projects/projects.md

 <summary><h2>Autumn 2022</h2></summary>

+This quarter's pitchbook, which contains the basic projectspecification can be found [here](./pitchbooks/2022-autumn-pitchbook.pdf).

 | Project Name | Students | Mentors | TA |
 | --- | --- | --- | --- |